-Best Student Loans to Pay for College in 2017
+Best Student Loans to Pay for College

 Figuring out how to pay for college can be a daunting task.
 As tuition prices rise, more and more students are relying on student loans to help them attend colleges and universities.
 Some of the best student loans to pay for college are federal loans because they have low interest rates and several benefits and programs borrowers can take advantage of when repaying student loans.

 Most federal subsidized student loans also don’t accrue interest while you are attending school.
 If federal loans aren’t enough to meet your needs or you don’t qualify, you can always try private loans.
 We will discuss some of the pros and cons of federal and private loans along with some of the best loans to use in 2017.

 The interest rates on your loans is a crucial factor that needs to be examined carefully beforehand because it will affect how much you pay on your loans in the future.
 As with any loan, it’s important to seek out the ones with lower interest rates.

 Interest rates and loan amounts for federal student loans are reset each year.
 Typical interest rates usually fall anywhere between 4 percent and 6.8 percent.
 Last year, interest rates on direct loans decreased from 4.66 percent in 2014 to 4.29 percent in 2015.

 If you are in graduate school, you can expect your loan rates to be slightly higher – in the 5 percent to just under 7 percent range.
 Interest rates for federal loans are always fixed, meaning you can lock in your rate when you take out a loan and won’t have to worry about it fluctuating if interest rates change in the following years.
 Having a fixed rate makes it much easier to estimate your payments.